-A selection of sixty-four iconic Hermès bags in mint condition from a private collection realised a total of £562,750 at the Jewellery sale, that took place today (16th May) at Bonhams, Knightsbridge.
-Interest from a packed saleroom and bidders both online and on the telephone, meant the majority of the bags far exceeded their estimate and the total realised was over double the presale estimate.
+A selection of sixty-four iconic Hermès bags in mint condition from a private collection realized a total of £562,750 at the Jewelry sale, that took place today (16th May) at Bonhams, Knightsbridge.
+Interest from a packed saleroom and bidders both online and on the telephone, meant the majority of the bags far exceeded their estimate and the total realized was over double the presale estimate.

 Included in the sale were the renowned 'Kelly', 'Birkin' and smaller 'Constance' bags among a selection of handbags dating from the 1950s – 2008.

 The 'Birkin' was named after British actress Jane Birkin, who had a chance meeting with Jean-Louis Dumas ,the chairman of Hermès, and explained to him that it had been difficult to find a leather weekend bag she liked.
 The bag can still be made to order and the design is one of the most recognized in the fashion industry.